Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity: Methods

-The optimization procedure seeks perturbations that minimize the danger of entering unstable regimes while minimizing the energy for perturbation, subject to strict energetic constraints.
-At each simulation step, the current seasonal L84 state and time are passed into the NHMM-based control framework, which proceeds through three stages: danger prediction, perturbation optimization, and state update.
-Detailed information can be found in the Appendix A1.
+The goal is to consider perturbations of the current state that limit the probability of entering undesirable regimes while minimizing the energy for perturbation, subject to constraints on the total energy for a perturbation applied at any time.
+At each simulation step, the current L84 state and time are passed into the NHMM-based control framework, which proceeds through three stages: danger prediction, perturbation optimization, and state update.

-For control applications, we are interested in assessing the likelihood of entering dangerous regimes in the future.
-To this end, we extend the algorithm under time-varying dynamics.
-At each prediction step, a danger score is computed by accumulating the probability mass in dangerous states $D$, weighted by severity coefficients $w_j$.
-The cumulative danger measure over a prediction horizon discounts more distant risks, ensuring the control trigger emphasizes imminent hazards.